MaulikDave9/DEND-Data-Modeling-with-Cassandra/.ipynb_checkpoints/README-checkpoint.md

 Apache Cassandra the database tables are modeled based on the queries.

-1. Query: Give the artist, song title and song's length in the music app history that was heard during sessionId = 338, and itemInSession = 4
+1. *Query*: Give the artist, song title and song's length in the music app history that was heard during sessionId = 338, and itemInSession = 4

-   Table: artist_song_item_sessionid
+   *Table*: artist_song_item_sessionid

         sessionId int,
         itemInSession int,
         artist text,
         song text,
         length float

-    Primary Key: (sessionId, itemInSession), sessionId is partition key and itemInSession cluster key.
+    *Primary Key*: (sessionId, itemInSession)

-    sessionId determines rows with particular id and itemInSession further sorts those rows for retrieval.
+        sessionId is partition key and itemInSession cluster key. sessionId determines rows with particular id and itemInSession further sorts those rows for retrieval.

 2. Give only the following: name of artist, song (sorted by itemInSession) and user (first and last name) for userid = 10, sessionid = 182